carodew/carodew.github.io/README.md

 - `img/proprietary/`
 - `_posts/_proprietary/`

-Git will also ignore the old stuff that I once thought was cool but is not embarassing:
+Git will also ignore the old stuff that I once thought was cool but is now embarassing:

 - `_removed`